stcorp/harp/doc/harpconvert.rst

           If the ingested product is empty, a warning will be printed and the tool will return with exit code 2 (without writing a file).

-      harpconvert --list-derivations [options] [input product file]
-          List all available variable conversions.
-If an input product file is specified, limit the list to variable conversions that are possible given the specified product.

-          Options:
-              -o, --options <option list>
-                  List of options to pass to the ingestion module.
-                  Options are separated by semi-colons.
-Each option consists of an <option name>=<value> pair.
-An option list needs to be provided as a single expression.

       harpconvert --generate-documentation [options] [output directory]
           Generate a series of documentation files in the specified output directory.
-The documentation describes the set of supported foreign product types and the details of the HARP product(s) that can be produced from them.
+The documentation describes the set of supported foreign product types and the details of the HARP product(s) that are produced by an ingestion.

       harpconvert -h, --help
           Show help (this text).